leynos/lag-complexity/docs/roadmap.md

 - [ ] Implement the calculation of correlation (`Kendall-τ`, `Spearman-ρ`) and calibration (`ECE`) metrics.
-- [ ] Run the evaluation harness and analyse the results to fine-tune the `Sigma` normalisation parameters and the weights within the heuristic models.
+- [ ] Run the evaluation harness and analyse the results to fine-tune the `Sigma` normalization parameters and the weights within the heuristic models.
 - [ ] **Acceptance Criteria**: The evaluation harness successfully generates a report (`EVALUATION.md`).
 - [ ] **Acceptance Criteria**: The report demonstrates a statistically significant positive correlation between the crate's component scores and the corresponding dataset labels.
-- [ ] **Acceptance Criteria**: The calibrated parameters are finalised and committed as the default configuration.
+- [ ] **Acceptance Criteria**: The calibrated parameters are finalized and committed as the default configuration.

 ## Phase 4 — Bindings & Demos (Duration: 2 weeks)